MaxJackson13/HackTheBox/Writer/Writer.md

 <img src='Images/authsmbmap.png'>

 The credentials work and grant me read/write access to the `writer2_project` share.
+This is likely the development site only accessible from localhost on port `8080`.
 I'll use `smbclient //10.10.11.101/writer2_project -u kyle -p ToughPasswordToCrack` to access the share.
 This is interesting as I could write a payload into the share and if I can cause it to execute on the server I'll have RCE.
 Listing the contents of the share shows

 <img src='Images/writer_proj.png'>